rlenaha2/Green-Plan-It/README.md

 The model is a linear regression with which minimized Huber loss.
 This was done to minimize the impact of the points at high energy usage which were not predicted well.
 It is expected that these points were the result of omitted variables.
 The questionaire was not inclusive of all possible energy expendatures and some were missed (i.e. owning an electric car).

+Structures which had a home buisiness and structures which heated secondary structures were removed from the database.
+This was done to improve the performance of the model for a more typical structure.

 ## Model Execution
 To execute the model the model.py file should be executed.
 This will produce the following files:
 * pipe_model.p